AdnanMuzavor/Striver_Sde_Sheet/README.md

 - Algorithm : recursive merge sort to merge to sorted linkedlist.

 ## Day 6
+### Approaches:
-- Approaches: tracking cycle,find node cycled using slow/fast pointer.
+- tracking cycle,find node cycled using slow/fast pointer.
-              flattening the linkedlist using merge sort and recursion. intersection of two LL using equi distancing. checking palindrome using vector, manipulating LL.
+- flattening the linkedlist using merge sort and recursion.
+- intersection of two LL using equi distancing.
+- checking palindrome using vector, manipulating LL.
-              reversing nodes in k groups using proper pointer linking.
+- reversing nodes in k groups using proper pointer linking.

 ## Day 7
-- Approaches: copy LL with random pointer [map + LL manip approach].
+### Approaches: copy LL with random pointer [map + LL manip approach].
--             rotate LL simply by pointer manip and k%len logic. use pointers to find max consecutive ones and removing duplicates.
+- rotate LL simply by pointer manip and k%len logic.
+- use pointers to find max consecutive ones and removing duplicates.
-              Trapping rain water by keeping track of tallest walls around and selecting min among them.
+- trapping rain water by keeping track of tallest walls around and selecting min among them.